niklasbuschmann/contrast/index.md

 * Graph signal processing
 * Adaptive filtering

+On this website, you can find:
+* A list of research projects
+* A list of available research positions (PhD, Postdoc, Internships)
-On this website, you can find a full list of my publications and information about courses I taught at AUB.
+* A full list of my publications
+* Information about courses I taught at AUB.